-The Group operates a Mandatory Provident Fund Scheme (the "MPF scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance for employees employed under the jurisdiction of the Hong Kong Employment Ordinance.
+The Group operates a Mandatory Provident Fund Scheme (the "MPF scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance for employees employed in accordance with the Hong Kong Employment Ordinance.
 The MPF scheme is a defined contribution retirement plan administered by independent trustees.
 Under the MPF scheme, the employer and its employees are each required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of HK\$30,000.
 Contributions to the plan vest immediately.
+There was no forfeited contribution utilized to offset employers' contributions for the year ended 31 March 2021, and there was no forfeited contribution available to reduce the contribution payable in the future years as at 31 March 2021.